-Supernatant water is removed from the facility via floating barge-mounted pumps delivering into a HDPE pipeline discharging to the returnwater dam.
+Supernatant water is removed from the facility via floating barge-mounted pumps delivering into a HDPE pipeline discharging to the return-water dam.

-NNM has the following monitoring regime for the co-disposal TSF:
+NNM has the following monitoring regime for the Co-disposal TSF:

-• Weekly inspection of underdrains, side slopes, incidents/accidents that occurred, freeboard, position and surface area of pool, seepage, pipeline condition, pump condition, return-water dam.
+· Weekly inspection of underdrains. side slopes, any incidents/ accidents, freeboard, position and surface area of pool, seepage, pipeline condition, pump condition, return-water dam.

 Closure criteria are the actions required to mitigate identified closure risks.
-This involves removal of infrastructure, erecting fencing, installing drainage structures, reshaping, topsoiling, ripping, seeding and planting, maintenance and monitoring.
-The proposed closure criteria related to the codisposal TSF are closely related to EMP commitments as they comprise actions to be implemented at closure as agreed with regulators.
+This involves removing infrastructure, erecting fencing, installing drainage structures, reshaping, topsoiling, ripping, seeding and planting, maintenance and monitoring.
+The proposed closure criteria for the Co-disposal TSF are closely related to EMP commitments as they include actions to be implemented at closure as agreed with regulators.